prototypefund/Digital_Bargeld-docs/api/api-merchant.rst

       // The hash of the merchant instance's wire details.
       H_wire: HashCode;

+      // Wire transfer method identifier for the wire method associated with H_wire.
+      // The wallet may only select exchanges via a matching auditor if the
+      // exchange also supports this wire method.
+      // The wire transfer fees must be added based on this wire transfer method.
+      wire_method: string;

       // Any exchanges audited by these auditors are accepted by the merchant.
       auditors: Auditor[];